drewtube/spbl/README.md

 ## Installation

 No installation is required for the `spbl` script.
-Simply download the `spbl.bat` file and place it in a directory accessible from the command line.
+Simply download the `spbl.exe` file and place it in a directory accessible from the command line.

 ## Usage